REST API Functions for SOAR

 SOAR platform

-The SOAR platform supports two app deployment mechanisms, Edge Gateway (formerly App Host) and integration server.
+The SOAR platform supports two app deployment mechanisms, Edge Gateway (also known as App Host) and integration server.

-If deploying to a SOAR platform with an Edge Gateway, the requirements are:
+If deploying to a SOAR platform with an App Host, the requirements are:

 • The app is in a container-based format (available from the AppExchange as a zip file).